Comment thread maker

 Built around the details people recognize first

-Stage the native cues that make a LinkedIn comments read as real at a glance, then export it cleanly for close-up edits.
+Set the interface cues that make a LinkedIn comments recognizable, then export it for close-up edits.

 Thread structure controls